 - To switch to the previous Virtual Desktop in the queue – Windows + CTRL + Left Arrow

-6] Setting a different wallpaper for every virtual desktop
+6] Set a different wallpaper for every virtual desktop

-As of present, there is no inbuilt functionality in Windows to set different wallpapers for different Virtual Desktops.
-So, we could use this third party tool called VirtualDesktop on CodeProject and download the file.
+However, if you are using Windows 10, you can use a software called VirtualDesktop that you can download from CodeProject.
 It is a free app, and no installation is needed.
 Simply download and extract the folder and the application is ready to use.
 However, the user would have to make a CodeProject account and login to it.